 To open a a new savings account there’s no minimum balance needed and no monthly fee.

 Click here >>> open a Discover Online Savings Account.

-I have been using Digit since January 2015 so I just passed the two-year anniversary mark.
+I have been using Digit since January 2015 so I just passed the three-year anniversary mark.
 Since then I’ve enjoyed Digit so much that my husband and friends even use Digit to save money.

 The account is free for the first 100 days and automatically withdraws money (only if you can afford it!) from your checking account every few days.

 With Digit’s mobile app savings account your money doesn’t specifically earn an interest rate, but you are awarded savings bonuses.

 The monthly fee is $2.99 but there are no transaction limits or minimums to worry about.